keystone-enclave/keystone/docs/source/Getting-Started/QEMU-Run-Tests.rst

 Build Test Binaries
 #############################

-Test enclaves are a part of Keysonte SDK's examples.
+Keystone tests leverage packages built as part of Keysonte SDK's examples.
 You can build the tests by executing ``make tests``.
 Note that ``KEYSTONE_SDK_DIR`` must be set to the install path of the SDK.